jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Donald Trump is the savior of Western Civilization.
 If that turns your emotions on, with tears or cheers, then you are missing the point of politics.
 Politics isn't voting for a political party, advocating for a political cause, and it's definitely not screaming at a television.
 Doing all these things may change the world.
 But government is so big, with so many politicians, civil servants, interest groups fighting for control, it will likely not respond to your small voice.
 Tears or cheers don't make a person powerful.

-Deciding how to live your life will.
+Deciding how to live your life does.
 Because exercising, composting, teaching your kids mathematics does change the world; it changes and improves your world.
 That's why your personal choices are your most powerful political weapon.
 And power is to politics what money is to finance.

 The question is how do we increase your powers.
 The answer, we'll find out in this book, is better technology and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy".
 It's about making you powerful so you can earn your happiness.
 And we all need this today.
 Because we're in a brand new age.
 The Computer Age is young, unexplored, and unconquered.
 To embrace it we have to rethink society with a modern mentality.
 One that makes the middle class grab hold of modern tools to upgrade our civilization.